 Ozomatli will be bringing their iconic world fusion sound to the stage of the Soka Performing Arts Center in Aliso Viejo on Sunday, Sep.
 25 (doors 3 PM).
 If you haven’t yet had a chance to check out this stunning concert hall now’s your chance to see it play host to the spectacle of a band whose ecstatic live performances are well-known.
-Sitting pretty on a hilltop in Aliso Viejo, the 1,032-seat venue was designed by Yasuhisa Toyota, the same master acoustician who created the Walt Disney Concert Hall in downtown Los Angeles and Suntory Hall in Tokyo.
+Sitting pretty on a hilltop in Aliso Viejo, the 1,032-seat venue was conceived by acoustic designer Yasuhisa Toyota, the same master acoustician who created the Walt Disney Concert Hall in downtown Los Angeles and Suntory Hall in Tokyo.

 Tickets are on sale right now for Ozomatli at the Soka Performing Arts Center are on sale now.
 Tickets range from $25-$45, with senior, student, and military options from $22.50-$40.50 a ticket.
 And be sure to check out the other events that will be taking place at the venue for the rest of their season!
 Future shows include Judy Collins: Big Hits & Spellbound, Booker T. Jones, Celtic Christmas: “Outlander” and “Titanic” Piper Eric Rigler with Dirk Freymuth, and Bob Baker Marionettes.
 Visit the Soka Performing Arts Center’s Facebook, Instagram, and Twitter for updates and additional information on upcoming performances.